MataLabCCF/GWAS_HandsOn/README.md

 ![Alt text](https://github.com/MataLabCCF/GWAS_HandsOn/blob/main/ImagesHandsOn/Img2.PNG)
 ![Alt text](https://github.com/MataLabCCF/GWAS_HandsOn/blob/main/ImagesHandsOn/Img3.PNG)

 Step 3) This tutorial requires the open-source programming language R and the open-source whole genome association analysis toolset PLINK.
-If these programs are not already installed on your computer they can be downloaded from respectively: https://www.r-project.org/ https://www.cog-genomics.org/plink2
+If these programs are not already installed on your computer they can be downloaded from respectively: https://www.r-project.org/ and https://www.cog-genomics.org/plink2

 We recommend using the newest versions.
 We also recommend install RStudio IDE (https://www.rstudio.com/products/rstudio/download/).
 You have to install the RStudio after install R. We recomend to move plink.exe to the folder created before.